 Charles Dodd White is the recipient of the Thomas and Lillie D. Chaffin Award for excellence in Appalachian Literature, the Appalachian Book of the Year award in fiction, a Jean Ritchie Fellowship from Lincoln Memorial University, and an individual artist’s grant from the North Carolina Arts Council.
 His novels are HOW FIRE RUNS (A Fall 2020 SIBA Okra Pick, IPPY GOLD MEDAL for Best Fiction in the South), IN THE HOUSE OF WILDERNESS (2018), A SHELTER OF OTHERS (2014), LAMBS OF MEN (2010), and the story collection, SINNERS OF SANCTION COUNTY (2011).
 He has also edited the anthologies, DEGREES OF ELEVATION (2010) and APPALACHIA NOW (2015).
-His essay collection, A YEAR WITHOUT MONTHS, is forthcoming from West Virginia University Press in 2022.
+His newest book, A YEAR WITHOUT MONTHS, is a fragmented memoir available from West Virginia University Press.
 He teaches English at Pellissippi State Community College in Knoxville, Tennessee.